filipeyay/monokai-darkplus-azure/README.md

 It's a really simple port, using Dark+ (default VSCode theme) for the window theme and Monokai for the editor theme.

-You can install it by downloading the .vsix file and then with Azure Data Studio open, open the Command Prompt (Ctrl+Shift+P) and type `Extensions: Install from VSIX...`
+You can install it by downloading the .vsix file and then with Azure Data Studio open, open the Command Prompt (Ctrl+Shift+P) and type `Extensions: Install from VSIX...`.
+The color theme name is "Monokai for Azure".

 ## Based on